 Spinal Cord Injuries

-Today the Jackson Rehabilitation Hospital’s 26-bed SCI (Spinal Cord Injury) rehabilitation unit is fully credentialed by the State of Florida and CARF for acute and rehabilitative care of children and adults with spinal cord injuries.
-Jackson Rehabilitation Hospital is also one of the four designated by Florida’s Department of Health and Rehabilitative Services (HRS) for acute and rehabilitative care for persons with spinal cord injuries.
+Today the Christine E. Lynn Rehabilitation Center Spinal Cord Injury (SCI) rehabilitation unit is fully credentialed by the State of Florida and CARF for acute and rehabilitative care of children and adults with spinal cord injuries.
+The Christine E. Lynn Rehabilitation Center is also one of the four designated by Florida’s Department of Health and Rehabilitative Services (HRS) for acute and rehabilitative care for persons with spinal cord injuries.

 Community re-integration is a focal point of the SCI rehabilitation program.
 Patients are given the opportunity to practice learned skills in real-life situations, supported by staff experienced in the special challenges encountered by SCI patients.
 Therapists conduct home visits, when appropriate, to recommend modifications for accessibility.
 After their hospital stay, patients continue to receive care and support services in an outpatient setting.
-Patients with spinal cord injuries may qualify for research programs at the Miami Project to Cure Paralysis, located on the UM/Jackson Memorial Medical Center campus.
+Patients with spinal cord injuries may qualify for research programs at the Miami Project to Cure Paralysis.

 Traumatic Brain Injuries

-Responding to a growing need in the community, Jackson Rehabilitation Hospital developed a specialized Traumatic Brain Injury (TBI) program in 1984.
-The Jackson Rehabilitation Hospital team has achieved a high level of professional expertise in this challenging field.
+Responding to a growing need in the community, Jackson Health System developed a specialized Traumatic Brain Injury (TBI) program in 1984.
+Our team has achieved a high level of professional expertise in this challenging field.
 Patients and their families are closely involved in the evaluation and treatment planning to determine the direction of their program.
 Personal goals, concerns and treatment preferences are included in the planning process.

 Throughout the rehabilitation program, patients with TBI become as independent as possible in mobility and self-care activities.
 Advanced technology tools are used to address any problems with speech, reading comprehension and other language disorders.
 For some patients, group therapy may be utilized to overcome cognitive deficits and develop compensatory strategies.

-Jackson’s Child and Adolescent Rehabilitation program provides a warm and friendly environment for pediatric and adolescent patients.
-This program is an integral part of the Holtz Children’s Hospital and outpatient medical and rehabilitation care.
+Our Child and Adolescent Rehabilitation program provides a warm and friendly environment for pediatric and adolescent patients.
+This program is an integral part of Holtz Children’s Hospital and outpatient medical and rehabilitation care.
 The expert team provides treatment to patients with a wide variety of conditions including: